classyllama/devenv-vagrant/README.md

     mutagen sync terminate magento
     vagrant halt

+# Updating Environment

+To update an environment you can ensure the correct targetted version in the `gitman.yml` file and then run:

+    gitman update devenv

 # Setup - Host - Trusting Root CA

 When the devenv is provisioned it will either use the root CA certificate/key files in `~/.devenv/rootca/` or if the do not exist when it provisions the VM, it will create new root CA files and copy them to your host's `~/.devenv/rootca/` directory.